 As noted in the preamble, the level of documentation varies in relation to the rank being sought.
 Normally, candidates applying for promotion to Associate Professor with research as an area of excellence are expected to provide evidence to support a claim that they are well on the way to establishing an emerging national reputation for excellence in research.
-Candidates for Full Professor are expected to provide evidence to support a claim that they have attained such a national reputation.
+Candidates for Full Professor are expected to provide evidence to support a claim that they have established such a national reputation.
 Typically, such a reputation is evidenced by publication in highly regarded national journals, membership on the editorial boards of scholarly journals, success in generating external funding for one's area of scholarship, participation in national conferences, hearings or review committees and by major invited presentations at a national level.
-The following are required if research is designated as the area of excellence.